BitPoet/WireApi-PoC/README.md

 This sets the content type to application/json and outputs the data in JSON notation.
 If $json is already a string, no JSON conversion will be done.

+### HTTP Status Code

+API endpoints don't throw a Wire404Exception, instead, they set the status code manually.

+If no matching route is found, HTTP status 404 (Not Found) is returned.

+If a route is found, but one of the checks failed, HTTP status 403 (Forbidden) is returned.

 ## Checks